Amazon S3

 s3.glacier.restore.expiration.days=2

-Temporarily restored files from Glacier won’t change the storage class and therefore won’t be listed by Mountain Duck.
-To make restored Glacier files available in Mountain Duck make sure to change the file’s storage class in the S3 tab of the Cyberduck Info window.
+Temporarily restored files from Glacier won’t change the storage class and are not shown in Mountain Duck.
+To make restored Glacier files available for retrieval in Mountain Duck, make sure to change the storage class in Info → S3 of Cyberduck.

 Access Control (ACL)